-In the first quarter of 2021 (expected late January), Percona is slated to release a version of Percona Monitoring and Management (PMM) v2 that will include all of the critical functionality users of PMM v1 have come to know and love over the years.
-While PMM v2 has some major improvements over its v1 […]Read more
+In November of 2020, we announced that in early 2021 Percona was slated to release a version of Percona Monitoring and Management (PMM) v2 that would include all of the critical functionality users of PMM v1 have come to know and love over the years.
+In our initial blog, we also addressed some of […]Read more

 More and more companies are adopting Kubernetes, but after some time they see an unexpected growth around cloud costs.
 Engineering teams did their part in setting up auto-scalers, but the cloud bill is still growing.
 Today we are going to see how Percona Monitoring and Management (PMM) can help with monitoring Kubernetes and reducing […]Read more

 One piece of feedback I often hear from users of Percona Monitoring and Management (PMM) is that while the Query Analytics feature is great and provides a lot of insights into queries the server handled, it can’t help us to see which queries are running now.

 Real-time access to queries that are running right […]

 I have a local Percona Monitoring and Management (PMM) instance at home, which I use to look after my local databases.
 With the release of PMM 2.14 and its support for monitoring of external “serverless” stuff, I decided to check if I can get some insights into my local networking.

 About two years ago I wrote about installing Percona Monitoring and Management (PMM) on Linode using StackScripts.
 This is a great way to automate the process, and now you can do even better by deploying Percona Monitoring and Management from Linode Marketplace.